product guideMar 17, 2026·11 min read

 How does duplicate detection work?+

 The Assembler computes Jaccard similarity between issue titles.
 Issues with similarity above DUPLICATE_SIMILARITY_THRESHOLD (default 0.7) are grouped into clusters.
 The Analyst then recommends which duplicates to merge or close.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 Does it use web scraping?+